TheRealZekre/Cheatsheet/README.md

 # Cheatsheet
-HTML CSS Cheatsheet
-Cheatsheet is a project in Codecademy where I am creating a cheatsheet for HTML and CSS .... and probably JavaScript later
+HTML CSS Cheatsheet is a project in Codecademy where I am creating a cheatsheet for HTML and CSS .... and probably JavaScript later once I know more about JS :)